Archibald H. Sunderland: World War I

 World War I started in July 1914, and in August Sunderland was to participate in the American Relief Expedition.
 After traveling to the Netherlands aboard USS Tennessee, in late 1914 and early 1915 he took part in the evacuation of American citizens from The Hague.
 From February to September 1915, he served as US military attaché at the U.S. embassy in The Hague.

 From September to November 1915, Sunderland commanded the 49th Coast Artillery Company at Fort Williams, Maine.
 From November 1915 to May 1917, he commanded the 166th Coast Artillery Company at Fort Monroe.
 While in command of his company, Sunderland also commanded Citizens' Military Training Camps at locations including Fort Oglethorpe (Georgia), Tobyhanna Army Depot (Pennsylvania), and Plattsburgh Barracks (New York).
-In June 1917 he received promotion to major.
+In June 1917, shortly after the American entry into World War I, he received a promotion to major.

 In July 1917, Sunderland assumed command of 1st Battalion, 8th Provisional Coast Artillery Regiment, which he organized and trained at Fort Monroe, Fort Adams (Rhode Island), and Mailly-le-Camp, France.
 Upon arrival in France, the regiment was reorganized with the 53rd Heavy Artillery Regiment, and Sunderland commanded his battalion until October 1917.
-From October 1917 to January 1918, he was an instructor at and then director of the Heavy Artillery School created to provide training to units of the American Expeditionary Forces.
+From October 1917 to January 1918, he was an instructor at and then director of the Heavy Artillery School created to provide training to units of the American Expeditionary Forces (AEF).

 Sunderland was promoted to temporary lieutenant colonel in January 1918 and returned to Fort Monroe to command the Coast Artillery Training Camp and serve as director of the Coast Artillery School.
-In July 1918, he received promotion to temporary colonel.
+In July 1918, he received another promotion, this time to temporary colonel.
 From August to October 1918, Sunderland was a senior instructor at the Coast Artillery School.

 In October 1918, Sunderland was promoted to temporary brigadier general and assigned to command the 41st Field Artillery Brigade at Fort Monroe.
 He remained in this position through the end of the war, and received the Army Distinguished Service Medal in recognition of the superior service he rendered during the conflict.
+The citation for the medal reads: